Sharing is activism

 - Tools for managing communication and feedbacks from the volunteers and follow up with contacts

-- Tools for managing your contact database (CRM)
+- Tools for managing your contact database (a political or nonprofit CRM)

 - Data analysis tools to target priority territories and locate contact points